 - 1. Make sure you are parked on level ground and are well clear of obstacles and overhead power cables. - 2.
-Using the hydraulic tilt ram ensure that the boom is level - 3.
-Raise the boom to the top of the height mast ensuring that the centre section hits both rubber stops (Fig. 19). - 4.
-Fold outer sections in to 12 metres. - 5.
+Using the hydraulic tilt ram ensure that the boom is level. - 3.
+Raise the boom so that the mark on the lift ram comes above the top rail on the height mast. - 4.
+Fold outer sections in (if applicable). - 5.
 Fold inner sections in until boom touches the vertical plates on the front boom rests. - 6.
-Lower boom right down into boom rests ensuring all the pressure is off the hydraulics and it is seated into the rear rests.
+Lower boom right down into boom rests ensuring all the pressure is off the hydraulics.